LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

         - `<url>` (e.g. https://www.cbo.gov/publication/57356)
           - The URL for the CBO cost estimate on [CBO.gov](https://www.cbo.gov/).
 - `<laws>`
   - Parent container for public or private law data for the bill or joint resolution.
-The `<laws>` element may include the following children:
+A `<laws>` element may include the following children:
     - `<type>` (e.g. Public Law)
       - The type of law.
       - Possible values are "Public Law" or "Private Law".